 The Company invests its excess cash in a diversified portfolio of fixed and variable rate debt securities to meet current and future cash flow needs.
 All investments are made in accordance with the Company's approved investment policy.
-As of December 31, 2023, the portfolio had a weighted average credit rating of AA and a weighted term to contractual maturity of 1.9 years, with 176 securities in the portfolio representing an unrealized aggregate loss of \$2.6 million, or 1% of amortized cost, and a weighted average credit rating of AA-.
+As of December 31, 2024, the portfolio had a weighted average credit rating of A+ and a weighted term to contractual maturity of 2.3 years.
+As of December 31, 2024 the Company had 152 securities in the portfolio representing an unrealized aggregate loss of \$1.6 million, or 1% of amortized cost, and a weighted average credit rating of A+.

-As of December 31, 2023, the Company performed an impairment analysis and determined an allowance for credit losses was not required.
+As of December 31, 2024, the Company performed an impairment analysis and determined an allowance for credit losses was not required.
 The Company determined that it did not have an intent to sell and it was not more likely than not that the Company would be required to sell any security based on its current liquidity position, or to maintain compliance with its investment policy, specifically as it relates to minimum credit ratings.
 The Company evaluated the securities with an unrealized loss considering severity of loss, credit ratings, specific credit events during the period since acquisition, overall likelihood of default, market sector, potential impact from the current economic environment, including interest rates, geopolitical unrest and a review of an issuer's and securities' liquidity and financial strength, as needed.
-The

-Company concluded that it would receive all scheduled interest and principal payments.
+The Company concluded that it would receive all scheduled interest and principal payments.
 The Company, therefore, determined qualitatively that the unrealized loss was related to changes in interest rates and other market factors and therefore no allowance for credit losses was required.